 |

 U.S. Supreme Court back to 1789; federal appellate and district cases back to 1924.
-State coverage varies by state; navigate to the state's page to see dates and coverage. |
+Dockets back to 2004 (varying).
+State coverage variable; navigate to the state's page to see dates and coverage. |

 National Center for State Courts: State Court websites | A list of links to the judicial branches for each state, including links to administrative, appellate, trial, and supreme courts. | Coverage varies by state court. |

 Oyez | An archive for the U.S. Supreme Court's oral arguments, including transcripts, illustrated decisions, and opinions.
-It also includes biographical information about each Justice. | Almost complete coverage back to 1955. |
+It also includes biographical information about each Justice. | U.S. Supreme Court cases; complete audio coverage back to 1955; relatively comprehensive case and summary information before then. |

 SCOTUSblog | Blog "devoted to covering the U.S. Supreme Court comprehensively," with reviews of cases argued before the court, as well as book reviews and statistics for each term. | Posts back to 2002; briefs and case materials back to 2007.
 Also includes petitions pending before the Court. |

-State and Local Government on the Net | A directory of official state, county, and city government websites, leading to links to individual state judicial websites, court offices, and law libraries. | Coverage varies by state court. |
+State Governments (USA.gov) | A directory of official state and local government websites, leading to links to individual state websites.
+Select the topic on the left, then the state, then browse the list of links. | Coverage varies by state. |

-U.S. Courts | Statistics, reports, and rules of court for the federal courts, plus links to the individual websites for the Courts of Appeals, District and Bankruptcy Courts, and probation, pretrial, and federal defender offices. | Coverage varies by court. |
+U.S. Courts | Statistics, reports, and rules of court for the federal courts, plus links to the individual websites for the federal Courts of Appeals, District and Bankruptcy Courts, and probation, pretrial, and federal defender offices. | Coverage varies by court; federal only. |

-U.S. Courts Opinions on GovInfo | PDF versions of federal court opinions. | Selective coverage of federal court opinions back to 2004. |
+U.S. Courts Opinions on GovInfo | PDF versions of federal court opinions. | Complete coverage of federal court opinions back to 2005; and select coverage as far back as 1980s. |

 U.S. Supreme Court | Access to U.S. Supreme Court slip opinions, opinions, filings, case documents, and dockets, court rules, and oral argument transcripts and audio. | Opinions back to 1991; dockets and filings back to 2001.
-Transcripts back to 2006, and recordings to 2010. |
+Oral argument transcripts back to 1968; recordings to 2010. |

 Legislative sources are issued at the federal level by Congress; and at the state level by the representative bodies (the names vary by state, but are most frequently referred to as Houses, Assemblies, or Delegates (for the lower bodies) and as Senates (for the upper bodies)).
 Every state, with the exception of Nebraska, is bicameral.
 These sources consist of statutes/laws/codes, session laws, and legislative history (which includes hearings, amendments, prints, etc.).
 The below sources are some of the best places to locate federal and state legislative material.
 For information about local law (such as city or county ordinances), check out the Library of Congress's Municipal Codes: A Beginner's Guide; or Google research guide local law [state/city/county, if applicable].